 Almost all milkshake IPAs contain lactose – a sugar derived from milk.
 Therefore, milkshake IPA is not vegan, nor is it suitable for people with dairy intolerance.

-Since neither of these styles have rigid guidelines, the differences between them are often blurred.
+Since neither of these styles has rigid guidelines, the differences between them are often blurred.

 Generally, milkshake IPAs will have a vanilla component, a milky creaminess, and fruity flavors from hops, fruit, or both.

 Smoothie IPA is brewed with large amounts of fruit puree which is usually left unfermented.
 The fruit adds significant body, sweetness, and flavor.
 Some breweries warn customers to always keep the beer cold.
 Unless the beer is pasteurized, the unfermented fruit could start fermenting in the can or bottle.
 This could cause a pressure build-up and an eventual explosion.
 Smoothie IPA is very sweet and thick, like a breakfast fruit smoothie.